evolvingstuff/vdw2/content/posts/large-dose-vitamin-d-before-surgery-was-found-to-help-by-35-studies.md

 ---

- **<span style="color:orange;">This small study would probably have gotten statistically significant results if they have given the 300,000 IU of Vitamin D 3 days BEFORE the surgery.
+ **<span style="color:#00F;">This small study would probably have gotten statistically significant results if they have given the 300,000 IU of Vitamin D 3 days BEFORE the surgery.
 It takes several days for oral vitamin D to get to the cells (injection is slower, nanoemulsion is faster)</span>**

 ---